 - (vi) An employee may elect, with the consent of the employer, to take unpaid leave for the purpose of providing care and support to a class of person set out in subclause (v)(b) above who is ill or who requires care due to an unexpected emergency. - (vii) An employee shall, wherever practicable, give the employer notice prior to the absence of the intention to take leave, the name of the person requiring care and that person's relationship to the employee, the reasons for taking such leave and the estimated length of absence.
-If it is not practicable for the employee to give prior notice of absence, the employee shall notify the employer by telephone of such absence at the first opportunity on the day of absence. - (viii) Carer's Entitlement for Casual Employees - (a) Subject to the evidentiary and notice requirements in subclauses (iv) and (vii) casual employees are entitled to not be available to attend work, or to leave work if they need to care for a person prescribed in subclause (v)(b) of this clause who are sick and require care and support, or who require care due to an unexpected emergency, or the birth of a child. - (b) The employer and the employee shall agree on the period for which the employee will be entitled to not be available to attend work.
+If it is not practicable for the employee to give prior notice of absence, the employee shall notify the employer by telephone of such absence at the first opportunity on the day of absence.

+(viii) Carer's Entitlement for Casual Employees

+- (a) Subject to the evidentiary and notice requirements in subclauses (iv) and (vii) casual employees are entitled to not be available to attend work, or to leave work if they need to care for a person prescribed in subclause (v)(b) of this clause who are sick and require care and support, or who require care due to an unexpected emergency, or the birth of a child. - (b) The employer and the employee shall agree on the period for which the employee will be entitled to not be available to attend work.
 In the absence of agreement, the employee is entitled to not be available to attend work for up to 48 hours (i.e. two days) per occasion.
 The casual employee is not entitled to any payment for the period of non-attendance. - (c) The employer must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
-The rights of the employer to engage or not to engage a casual employee are otherwise not affected. - (ix) Time off in Lieu of Payment for Overtime: An employee may, with the consent of the employer, elect to take time in lieu of payment of overtime accumulated in accordance with the provisions of Clause 19A of this Award for the purpose of providing care and support for a person in accordance with subclause (v) above. - (x) Make-up time: An employee may elect, with the consent of the employer, to work 'make-up time', under which the employee takes time off during ordinary hours, and works those hours at a later time, within the spread of ordinary hours provided in the Award, at the ordinary rate of pay for the purpose of providing care and support for a person in accordance with subclause (v) above. - (xi) Annual Leave and Leave Without Pay: An employee may elect with the consent of the employer to take annual leave or leave without pay for the purpose of providing care and support for a person in accordance with subclause (v) above.
-Such leave shall be taken in accordance with Clause 21D, Annual Leave and Clause 21M, Leave Without Pay of this Award.
+The rights of the employer to engage or not to engage a casual employee are otherwise not affected. - (ix) Time off in Lieu of Payment for Overtime: An employee may, with the consent of the employer, elect to take time in lieu of payment of overtime accumulated in accordance with the provisions of Clause 20A of this Award for the purpose of providing care and support for a person in accordance with subclause (v) above. - (x) Make-up time: An employee may elect, with the consent of the employer, to work 'make-up time', under which the employee takes time off during ordinary hours, and works those hours at a later time, within the spread of ordinary hours provided in the Award, at the ordinary rate of pay for the purpose of providing care and support for a person in accordance with subclause (v) above. - (xi) Annual Leave and Leave Without Pay: An employee may elect with the consent of the employer to take annual leave or leave without pay for the purpose of providing care and support for a person in accordance with subclause (v) above.
+Such leave shall be taken in accordance with Clause 22D, Annual Leave and Clause 22L, Special Leave of this Award. - (xii) An employee, other than a casual employee, with responsibilities for an assistance animal, may in accordance with this subclause, use any current or accrued sick leave entitlement, for absences where an assistance animal that is ill or injured requires veterinary care.